cmougan/cmougan.github.io/_pages/about.md

   - /about.html
 ---

-I currently am a \textbf{Marie Curie Research Fellow} in the NoBias European Innovative Training Network.
+I currently am a __Marie Curie Research__ Fellow in the NoBias European Innovative Training Network.
 My research is focused on AI and Ethics, particularly on explaining machine learning models to detect social bias.
 Previously I was a Statistician on the European Central Bank.
-During the last years, I have work in diverse research fields such as  Artificial Intelligence, Data Science, Meteorology \&  predictive modeling.
+During the last years, I have work in diverse research fields such as  Artificial Intelligence, Data Science, Meteorology &  predictive modeling.
 Also, I have joined numerous data science competitions achieving:\textit{1st Boston Consulting Group Gamma Datathon,1st at SpainML Telco-churn and Bronze Medal at Kaggle IEEE-CIS Fraud Detection.} I ranked top 2 of 2020 Data Science Stack Exchange.
 I have a special interest in data science ethics,  \& responsible Artificial Intelligence.
 My professional goal is to have an impact on society through research, innovation, and a sense of creativity.

 A data-driven personal website